Cecil Murray: Early career

-Pastoral Ministry
+Later life

 After leaving the Air Force in 1961, (Note: Some sources like Variety and NBC report that Murray retired from the Air Force in 1958.)
 Murray studied divinity at Claremont School of Theology, receiving his doctorate in religion there in 1964.
 He started preaching at Primm African Methodist Episcopal church in Pomona and later preached at AME Churches in Kansas City and Seattle.
 In 1977, Murray became the pastor of the First African Methodist Episcopal Church of Los Angeles, the oldest black congregation in Los Angeles.
 As the church grew, it was able to repay debts and attracted prominent figures such as Los Angeles mayor Tom Bradley.
 Although Murray became a respected religious leader, other ministers envied the funding and attention he received, occasionally receiving death threats.

-After his retirement in 2004, he was later the John R. Tansey Chair of Christian Ethics at University of Southern California until his retirement in 2022.
-Murray died of natural causes in Los Angeles on April 5, 2024, at the age of 94.
+After his retirement in 2004, he was later the John R. Tansey Chair Professor in the department of Christian ethics at University of Southern California until his retirement in 2022.

+Death

+Murray died of natural causes in Los Angeles, California on April 5, 2024, at the age of 94.